Julian Agyeman: Visiting professorships

 Agyeman has been a visiting professor at University of South Australia (2008–13), Northumbria University (2010-14), University of British Columbia (April–May 2011) and McGill University (2017-18); he also held the Walker Ames Visiting Professorship at the University of Washington (2017).
-He is currently the TD Walter Bean Visiting Professor at the University of Waterloo, Canada (2020-21).
+He is currently the TD Walter Bean Visiting professor at the University of Waterloo, Canada (2020–21).

 He held a Visiting Fellowship at The Pacific Institute for Climate Solutions, hosted by the University of Victoria (2011).
-Agyeman was a Senior Scholar at The Center for Humans and Nature (2013–16) and a Fellow of the McConnell Foundation's Cities for People program in Montréal (2017).
+Agyeman was a Senior Scholar at the Center for Humans and Nature (2013–16) and a Fellow of the McConnell Foundation's Cities for People program in Montréal (2017).

 Advisory positions

 Agyeman currently sits on the Academic Board of The Centre for the Future of Places (KTH Royal Institute of Technology, Stockholm) and the Board of Directors of EcoDistricts.
-He is also on the Advisory Boards of Shareable, Institute for Transportation & Development Policy - US, Participatory City, Urban Sharing, Equiticity and Sharecity, and the McConnell Foundation’s Cities for People Future Cities Canada programs.
+He is also on the Advisory Boards of Shareable, Boston University Initiative on Cities, Institute for Transportation & Development Policy - US, Participatory City, Urban Sharing, Equiticity and Sharecity, and the McConnell Foundation's Cities for People Future Cities Canada programs.
 In November 2021, he was an advisor on Michelle Wu's Transition Committee for her transition into the office of mayor of Boston.
 Additionally, he is a Founding Senior Advisor/Thought Leader at PlacemakingX.